A lot of people have been asking me: “What did you do in Chiang Mai?” “Are you on holiday or what? Why does it take so long?” and blah blah blah.

 So, our total costs for a month living in Chiang Mai is roughly around THB 40,000 for two.
 That’s THB 13,000 for accommodation, THB 3000 for a motorbike, THB 20,000 for food, and THB 3500 for misc expenses.

 OUR DAILY ROUTINES

 In Chiang Mai, we normally wake up at around 7.
 Then we’ll go out for breakfast and head to the coffee shop for working.
 It’s incredible that our morning has always, always been hassle free because of the fresh air and the smooth traffic that we always start working with a fresh mind.
 At around 11 or 12 am, we’ll go out for lunch.
 It usually takes around half an hour to an hour.
 Then, after feeling refreshed again, we’ll head to another coffee shop for more work.
 The good coffee & desserts get us refreshed one more time.
 We usually work until 5 or 6 pm, then we’ll have a nice dinner before going home.
 On the weekend, we’ll explore the city with all the time we have.

 Is Chiang Mai a Great Place for Digital Nomads?

-Overall, I think Chiang Mai is a great place to work, if you want to spend most of your time hopping from one coffee shop to another.
-And, if you’re not a fan of big city, like I am.
+Overall, I think Chiang Mai is a great place to work if you want to spend most of your time hopping from one coffee shop to another.
+And, if you’re not a fan of big city like I am.
 I think you can still afford to live here even if you only have half of my budget.
-This is city is super super affordable!
+This city is super affordable!

-For me, what a Digital Nomad needs is as simply as :
+For me, what a Digital Nomad need is as simple as:

 - Decent internet connection